x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 - **Allow repeating meetings** This setting allows or prevents repeating meetings for the room.
 By default, this setting is enabled, so repeating meetings are allowed.

 - **Allow scheduling only during working hours** This setting accepts or declines meeting requests that aren't during the working hours defined for the room.
-By default, this setting is disabled, so meeting requests are allowed outside the working hours.By default, working hours are 8:00 A.M. to 5:00 P.M.
+By default, this setting is disabled, so meeting requests are allowed outside the working hours.
+By default, working hours are 8:00 A.M. to 5:00 P.M.
 Monday through Friday.
 You can configure the working hours of the room mailbox in the Appearance section on the Calendar page.

 - **Always decline if the end date is beyond this limit** This setting controls the behavior of repeating meetings that extend beyond the date specified by the maximum booking lead time setting.